 Updating Splits & Reporting

 Splits are not editable and are not included in reports within SwimTopia, at this time.
-Users can edit in the source (Meet Maestro or Hy-Tek) and re-import/transfer the results with updated splits.
+Users can edit in the source (Meet Maestro or other meet mgmt software) and re-import/transfer the results with updated splits.